ArthurRF/vendors-search/README.md

    ```

 4. Collection tests:
-	 Import the file that is in the folder `docs/vendor-smart.json` into your HTTP tests application (INSOMNIA / POSTMAN)
+	 Import the file that is in the folder `docs/vendor-smart.json` into your HTTP tests application (INSOMNIA / POSTMAN).
 	 Use the routes created inside there to test the project functionalities

 ## Stopping the project